 “You can’t just give someone a creativity injection.
 You have to create an environment for curiosity and a way to encourage people and get the best out of them” (Ken Robinson, n.d.).
 In other words, building a positive work environment is key.

-Different musical organizations have a different vision and purpose.
+Different musical organizations have different visions and purposes.
 For instance, an orchestra often performs in a hall with a large stage.
 The women dress in black dresses or black pantsuits, and the men dress in tuxedos.
 A jazz band may play in a larger auditorium, but often they play in a different environment with a different setup and feel.

-A small jazz combo might set up in a local lounge where the dress code is more casual.
-There may be talking, eating and drinking during their performance, which in a symphony setting would be frowned upon.
-The atmosphere in a jazz performance is much more intimate, and is closer to the listeners, rather than experiencing it far away in the back of a large auditorium.
+A small jazz combo might be set up in a local lounge where the dress code is more casual.
+There may be talking, eating, and drinking during their performance, which in a symphony setting would be frowned upon.
+The atmosphere in a jazz performance is much more intimate and is closer to the listeners rather than experiencing it far away in the back of a large auditorium.